donkuri/learn-mathematics/index.md

 9. Modern Algebraic Geometry
 10. Arithmetic Geometry

-You could also swap out the algebraic geometry spots with something else
+You could also swap out the algebraic geometry spots with something else.

 ## Physicist track